philc/book-notes/now say this - heather turgeon.md

       is part of how babies and children build trust -- they see that even when people disagree and become disconnected, they come back together again."
       * This also applies to parental fights in front of kids.
-    * "kids notice and register our words and reactions all the time.
+    * "Kids notice and register our words and reactions all the time.
 If they feel a rupture, they log it and it stays with them.
 If they can't make sense out of why it happened, the memory can be stored in a way that compromises their future relationships.
 It's like a piece of the puzzle is missing."